taxprofiler/taxpasta/docs/tutorials/tutorial_python_snippets.md

 `merge` methods and an `"outer"` argument to perform an outer join that includes all rows both from the left and right table in the resulting table.
-The `join` method works best when joining tables on their indeces.
-In our case, the indeces are not meaningful for the join operation as they are simple integer ranges.
+The `join` method works best when joining tables on their indices.
+In our case, the indices are not meaningful for the join operation as they are simple integer ranges.
 We will use the `merge` method instead.